 Since this is your first extension, choose Extension 2.0 ⭐ at this step.

-This option is the default choice for new projects and will create the following starting setup:
+This option is the default choice for new projects and creates the following starting setup:

 In addition, all templates also create the following folders and files: